prendebp/ModestSanitizer/README.md

 **DISCLAIMER:** This library is opinionated in favor of en-US culture and ASCII-compatible characters.
 Support for international unicode character cleansing is out-of-scope for me at the moment.
 This is built with .NET 4.6.1 so as to be compatible with legacy .NET applications.
 (A newer version targeting C# 7 and .Netcore could be beneficial, leveraging Span T for better performance and Memory T for async support.)

+**Use this to:** sanitize the arguments passed in to a Console application or sanitize the values read out of a configuration file, such as application settings or a connection string.

+**Threat vector:** a hacker who first succeeds in penetrating a network may seek to pivot to other valuable resources or to steal (and exfiltrate) database data.
+To do so, they may try to run a console app on a given server with random, malicious parameters see what it may do.
+Or, they may try to tamper with a web server's configuration file to bypass a web application's authentication or role authorization restrictions.
+They may also seek to point any configurable email addresses to their own email address with a different domain.

 **ADVICE:** Validate all input

 **RE-STATED:** Developers often don't validate all input.